-7.2 Tanks must be efficiently protected and very firmly attached to the body shell or the chassis of the car.
+- 7.2 Tanks must be efficiently protected and very firmly attached to the body shell or the chassis of the car.
 Ideally all non-metal tanks should be carried in metal holders, at least the size and shape of the bottom half of the tank, to carry the full fuel weight and to protect the tank against external damage.

-All tanks must be secured to the frame or chassis by at least two straps which are at least 50mm wide and minimum 1.5mm thick for steel, or minimum 3mm thick for webbing.
+All tanks must be secured to the frame or chassis by at least two straps which are at least 50mm wide and minimum 1.5mm thick for steel.
 Straps to be separated from the tank by a non-metallic strip to prevent abrasion.
-Webbing will be evaluated subjectively for weathering and degradation by the Technical Delegate.

-In all cases, the tank including the filling pipes, must be totally insulated by means of flameproof and liquidtight bulkheads or casings, preventing the infiltration of fuel into the cockpit or contact with the exhaust pipes.

-No part of a fuel tank system may be fitted or protrude outside of the chassis/safety cage of the vehicle.

-- 7.3 All vehicles must have fuel lines which are secured and in good condition.
-The breather pipe must be fitted with a gravity activated roll-over valve routed so that no matter which way a vehicle is rolled, a portion of the breather pipe will be higher than the tank, thus preventing fuel spillage. - 7.4 No fuel will be permitted to be carried in loose containers.
+In all cases, the tank including the filling pipes, must be totally insulated by means of flameproof and liquid-tight bulkheads or casings, preventing the infiltration of fuel into the cockpit or contact with the exhaust pipes.
+No part of a fuel tank system may be fitted or protrude outside of the chassis/safety cage of the vehicle. - 7.3 All vehicles must have fuel lines which are secured and in good condition.
+The breather pipe must be fitted with a gravity activated roll-over valve and routed up, across, and down below the fuel tank bottom, so that no matter which way a vehicle is rolled, a portion of the breather pipe will be higher than the tank, thus preventing fuel spillage. - 7.4 No fuel will be permitted to be carried in loose containers.